pizofreude/cae-scripting/Tutorial05-MAC-Commands/README.md

 **Lines 64-67:** Prompt the user to open the exported files in MATLAB.

 **Note:** The script is currently configured to export modal shapes for frequencies up to 2000Hz.
 To export modal shapes for higher frequencies, change the value of `F5` in the line `(F5.0,E16.8)`.

+## Front_schraubverbindung_add.dat

+The PERMAS DAT file is a finite element analysis (FEA) input file for the PERMAS software.
+It is used to model a bolted connection with pre-tensioned bolts.

+The input file contains the following sections:

+* **$STRUCTURE:** This section defines the nodes and elements of the structure.
+* **$SYSTEM:** This section defines the system type (modal in this case).
+* **$CONSTRAINTS:** This section defines the boundary conditions.
+* **$LOADING:** This section defines the loads that are applied to the structure.

+To use the input file, you would first need to import it into the PERMAS software.
+Once the input file is imported, you can solve the model to obtain the results.

+Here is a brief explanation of the different sections of the input file:

+**$STRUCTURE:**

+The `$STRUCTURE` section defines the nodes and elements of the structure.
+In this case, the structure is a bolted connection with four pre-tensioned bolts.

+The `$PRELOAD THREAD` command is used to pre-tension the bolts.
+The `SURFACE to SURFNODE` option specifies that the pre-tension is applied between a surface and a node.
+The `PREDIR` option specifies the pre-tension direction in the global coordinate system.
+The `ALPHA` option specifies the angle of the pre-tension direction relative to the surface normal.
+The `CIRCUM` option specifies that the pre-tension is applied circumferentially around the bolt.

+**$SYSTEM:**

+The `$SYSTEM` section defines the system type.
+In this case, the system type is modal, which stands for modal analysis.

+**$CONSTRAINTS:**

+The `$CONSTRAINTS` section defines the boundary conditions.
+In this case, there are no boundary conditions.

+**$LOADING:**

+The `$LOADING` section defines the loads that are applied to the structure.
+In this case, the only load is the pre-tension load.

+The `$PRELOAD` command is used to apply the pre-tension load.
+The `LPAT` option specifies the load pattern.
+The `PREDIR` option specifies the pre-tension direction in the global coordinate system.

+**$EXIT COMPONENT:**

+The `$EXIT COMPONENT` command is used to exit the component definition.

+**$FIN:**

+The `$FIN` command is used to end the PERMAS input deck.